sankethirani/shastras/README.md

 # shastras
 23/05/23
-  - Changed this repo to host a collection of e-shastras for Swaminarayan Sampraday
+  - Changed this repo to host a collection of e-shastras from the Swaminarayan Sampraday
-  - Easy to access and use when using a computer
+  - Easy to access and read when using a computer